Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Favorite an answer

+Logged in user can favorite any answer.

 Requirement: user must be logged in.

 ### Request

-Logged in user can favorite any answer.
+Required in URL: answer's id.

 ```json
 PUT /all_answers/pk/favorite/